geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 !!!Warning
     The *Format* and *Layer tile size* options are available only for the layers added from CSW and WMS catalog sources.
-!!!note
-    Cached tiles works with WMS only with standard gridsets (exponential).
-When MapStore uses custom scales, the tile cache can not be used.
-This because WMS TileGrid for OpenLayers (internal MapStore mapping library) and the TileGrid generated by GeoServer have different origins (top-left vs bottom-left).
-While for exponential resolutions the top left remains fixed (because there is only an integer number of tiles in the interval between top-left and bottom-left corner of the bbox, 1, 2, 4, 8 ....) with custom resolutions the number of tiles is not integer, so the coordinate of the tile of top-left may vary across scales.
-More details about this limitation in this [issue](https://github.com/geosolutions-it/MapStore2/issues/9025) on GitHub.

 ## Fields